trevixdesign/LivecodeExtension/README.md

 # LivecodeExtension
-Create a B10 library extension
+Create a B10 Livecode library extension
-A test with Claude: put files here to let it search.
+A test with Claude: useful files to search.